galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 The goal of building a new community is to establish a working environment related to your domain of expertise.
 In the  process of creating and maintaining a SIG, regardless of your research domain, you will need to address the following issues:

 1. Identify the technical challenges you want to handle.
 They will be the main focus for your SIG and will determine the major part of its activities.
-Here is a very short list of potential requirements you may want to meet:
+Here is a very _inexhaustive_ list of potential requirements you may want to meet:

     * create relevant tools and software
-    * define special data formats
+    * define and manage special data formats
     * manage big data (specific to your domain?)
     * share and reproduce the processes and the results of your work
     * obtain the optimal computational resources for achieving your goals

 2. Administer your group

-    * Set up means of communication (mailing lists, chatting channels)
+    * Set up means of communication (mailing lists, chat channels)
     * Set up a group organization and nominate members responsible for SIG's routines (contact person, tool support person, etc.)

-3. Propose possible ways to promote your experience and results in order to:
+3. Publish your results and promote your experience in order to:

-    * extend and share the acquired expertise by publishing your results
+    * extend and share the acquired expertise
     * attract new people into your SIG by identifying other groups who might benefit from your experience

 4. Organise a training process for all interested in your SIG activites

-    * set up a training network for your domain
+    * set up a [training network](https://training.galaxyproject.org/) for your domain
     * mainain a training documentation (slides, hands-on, automation routines)

 Please read the success stories at the bottom of the page.
 They are full of inspiring examples and solutions.